 To make it easier to see whether an event is running, the event’s form shows “Enabled” or “Disabled”.
 You still change this status from the right click menu on the treeview:

 Under Options, the tab for setting monitor options better explains the choices:

 Import schedules created in other versions of Total Visual Agent.
 Under the File menu, Import Manager Settings lets you add specifications from multiple instances without eliminating your existing settings.
 It automatically uses the existing database specifications if the managed database is already defined.

 Total Visual Agent can run as a Windows Service which lets it automatically restart if the machine reboots and doesn't require a user to be logged in to keep it running.
 The service processes are hidden from the user interface.
 Enhancements make this more robust and better able to handle unexpected situations.

 Default location of archive and extract folders are now in the data folder rather than the folder where Total Visual Agent is installed.
-This allows Total Visual Agent to be installed in a folder that’s readonly separate from
+This allows Total Visual Agent to be installed in a folder that’s readonly separate from the files it creates.

 The Total Visual Agent setup program supports Windows 8 and 10, and installs itself on the modern interface under "T" Total Visual Agent.